kdave/btrfs-progs/tests/README.md

 and join by dashes `-`.
 This will become the directory name, eg. `012-subvolume-sync-must-wait`.

 3. Write a short description of the bug and how it's tested to the comment at the begining of `test.sh`.
 You don't need to add the file to git yet.
+Don't forget to make the file executable, otherwise it's not going to be executed by the infrastructure.

 4. Write the test commands, comment anything that's not obvious.